Linguistics575/unlocking-text-main/azure/readme.md

     ![Windows command Terminal](./screenshots/windows-cmd.png "Windows Command Line Terminal")
     2. Click it to launch.
 (Or, if you did not add Anaconda to your path, search for and launch the Anaconda Prompt and follow the rest of these instructions.)
     3. Now we have to get to the `azure` working directory.
 The easiest way is to copy the path from the address bar in windows explorer to the clipboard.
 In Windows Explorer, navigate to the location to which you unzipped the repository, and within that repository, double-click the `azure` folder.
-    4. Click within the address bar address bar to show the path, and hit `ctrl+v` to copy it.
+    4. Click within the address bar at the top of the screen to show the path, and hit `ctrl+c` to copy it.
 It should look something like this:
     ![Copy azure path](./screenshots/windows-azure-path.png "Azure path")
     5. Go back to the command terminal and click anywhere in the window.
 Then type `cd`, a space, then right-click anywhere in the window, and select `paste`.
 (Unfortunately, `ctrl+v` will not work in the terminal.)
 Then hit enter.
 You should now see something that looks like this:
     ![Working Directory](./screenshots/windows-working-dir.PNG "Working Directory")